Slow movement (culture): Media

 Slow media and Slow television are movements aiming at sustainable and focused media production as well as media consumption.
 They formed in the context of a massive acceleration of news distribution ending in almost real-time digital media such as Twitter.
 Beginning in 2010, many local Slow Media initiatives formed in the USA and Europe (Germany, France, Italy) leading to a high attention in mass-media.
 Others experiment with a reduction of their daily media intake and log their efforts online ("slow media diet").

 Medicine

 Slow medicine fosters taking time in developing a relationship between the practitioner and the patient, and in applying medical knowledge, technology and treatment to the specific and unique character of the patient in his or her overall situation.

 Money

-Slow Money is a specific non-profit organisation, founded to organise investors and donors to steer new sources of capital to small food enterprises, organic farms, and local food systems.
+Slow Money is a non-profit organization, founded to organize investors and donors to steer new sources of capital to small food enterprises, organic farms, and local food systems.
 Slow Money takes its name from the Slow Food movement.
 Slow Money aims to develop the relationship between capital markets and place, including social and soil fertility.
-Slow Money is supporting the grass-roots mobilisation through network building, convening, publishing, and incubating intermediary strategies and structures of funding.
+It supports grass-roots mobilization through network building, convening, publishing, and incubating intermediary strategies and structures of funding.